 In 1866, Mary Eddy recovered from an injury while reading a bible account of Jesus’ healing power.
 Later she founded what is now the Christian Science Church.

-Christian Scientist do not have special funeral rituals.
-To acknowledge a death, they gather in the home of the deceased or in a funeral home.
+Christian Scientists do not have special funeral rituals and they do not hold their funeral inside Christian Science churches.
+To acknowledge a death, they gather in the home of the deceased or in a funeral home or crematorium.
 There, a Christian Scientist practitioner, one who has demonstrated a consistent ability to heal, conducts the service.

 There are no specific ceremonies, but the group may hear readings from Science and Health with Key to the Scriptures and the King James Bible.
 Overall, funeral and burial rites depend on the wishes of the family.

 The use of embalming is entirely up to the individual.
 The church does not offer any advice to either encourage or discourage the practice.
 Cremation, in-ground burial, and entombment are all permissible.

 |Length of Service||Depends|

 |Dress Code?
 (Men/Women)||No rules, but darker colors preferred|

 |No. of Days to Mourn?||Depends|

 |Embalming?||Up to the individual.|